eliitzh17/LegitTestingTask/README.md

 This is Legit security home assigment

-In this assigment we need to focus on 'https://main.d2t1pk7fjag8u6.amplifyapp.com/' as shopping cart website, write full lifcecycle using my favorite tools
+In this assigment we need to focus on 'https://main.d2t1pk7fjag8u6.amplifyapp.com/' as shopping cart website, write full lifcecycle using my favorite tools.

-So here's the tech stack:
+Here's the tech stack:
 1. Programing lanugage: C#
 2. Testing mechanizem: Playwright & Nunit
 3. CI tool: GitHub